Public Opinion (Chambersburg, Pennsylvania): Today

-Public Opinions current home at North Third and East King streets was constructed about 1875 as a passenger station of the Cumberland Valley Railroad and served in that role until 1914.
-It was later used as a canteen for World War I soldiers passing through town and had a variety of manufacturing uses before 1956, when Public Opinion moved in.
+Public Opinion's The current headquarters of the public opinion is at 5 N. Main St. in Chambersburg, PA.
+Its previous home at North Third and East King streets was built circa 1875 as a passenger station of the Cumberland Valley Railroad and served in that role until 1914.
+It was later used as a canteen for World War I soldiers passing through town and had a variety of manufacturing uses before 1956, when Public Opinion assumed occupancy.

-In 2007, Public Opinion replaced its 50-year-old letterpress with a Goss Urbanite offset press, and also introduced a Sunday edition.
+In 2007, Public Opinion replaced its fifty-year-old letterpress with a Goss Urbanite offset press, and also introduced a Sunday edition.

 Today, the newspaper is Franklin County's largest daily newspaper, with a circulation of about 16,200 Mondays through Fridays and 18,000 Saturday/Sunday "Weekend Edition".

 Public Opinion's web site, www.publicopiniononline.com, provides 24/7 local, national and world news and sports, breaking news updates and news videos, local photo galleries, discussion forums, entertainment and classifieds, attracting more than 400,000 visitors each month.

-Besides the daily edition and web site, Public Opinion offers its readers and advertisers a complete line of products, ranging from seasonal special sections to preprinted inserts (national coupon inserts on Saturdays).
+In addition to the daily edition and web site, Public Opinion offers its readers and advertisers a complete line of products, ranging from seasonal special sections to preprinted inserts (national coupon inserts on Saturdays).